 - Presence of an unsegmented bony bar with or without contralateral hemivertebrae.

 Unilateral unsegmented bar with a convex hemivertebra produces most progressive curve followed by unilateral unsegmented bar and a double convex hemivertebra.
 Thoracolumbar curves have maximum progression, followed by lower thoracic and upper thoracic regions.
 The least severe scoliosis is caused by a block vertebra.

-Diastemotmyelia, tethered cord, spinal cord tumor, kyphosis, arnold chiari malformation and syringomelia in spine are frequent associated abnormalities.
+Diastematomyelia, tethered cord, spinal cord tumor, kyphosis, arnold chiari malformation and syringomyelia in spine are frequent associated abnormalities.
 Apart from this congenital heart defects, pulmonary dysfunction,cor pulmonale and back pain can be associated.

 In addition to the routine spinal evaluation, some specific physical findings should be sought in patients with congenital scoliosis.

 - Hair patches, lipomata, dimples, and scars may indicate an underlying vertebral defect and should be looked for.

 - A complete neurological evaluation should be done.